To take things less personally you might have to know more about the violator.

 Try to Understand the Depth of Trouble Others May Be Experiencing

 So, I’ve decided in my past experiences that replaying what they said in my mind is not worth my time.

-Consider the stress level of others.
-Possibly they never resolved a habit developed out of a traumatic event.
-Maybe they have no clue that what they are doing is hurting you to the extreme you are experiencing.
+Consider the stress level of the person who offended you.
+Maybe they have no clue that what they said is hurting you to the extreme you are experiencing.
 Possibly they’re stuck in a whirlwind of destructive habits and don’t have a clue why they do it, let alone how to stop doing it.